camunda/camunda/docs/src/basics/internal-processing.md

 ## State, Replay and Snapshots

-As pointed out, stream processors internally keep the state of state machines.
-The state descibes the result of applying all the commands in the order in which whey occur in the stream.
+As pointed out, stream processors internally maintain the state of state machines.
+The state describes the result of applying all the commands in the order in which they occur in the stream.
 State is usually structured in the form of a \(Hash\) Map: entries are indexed by key, the key describing the identity of the entity \(task, workflow instance ...\).

 The state can be reconstructed by replaying the commands from the stream.
 When replaying, only the state is updated, no side effects or other outputs are produced.